 Another message.
 Yes, another message about the sicknesses going around your kids’ school.
 Whooping Cough.
 Strep.
-Flu.
-RSV.
-Just seeing the words is enough to send mamas and daddies into a panic.
-The CDC said that RSV causes an average of 57,527 hospitalizations among kids five and under each year in the US.
+Stomach bug.
+Respiratory syncytial virus.
+Just reading the words is enough to send mamas and daddies into a panic.
+The CDC reported that RSV causes an average of 57,527 hospitalizations among children under five each year in the United States.
 So how do you help ensure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
-Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or exacerbated by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
+Likewise, the American College of Allergists report that 50% of all illnesses are either caused or aggravated by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutant sources (cleaning products, poorly maintained or dirty heating and cooling or humidification units, cigarette smoke, etc)
+- Pollutants (cleaning agents, improperly maintained or unclean heating and cooling or humidification units, cigarette smoke, etc)

-So all this information – what is it for?
+So all this info – what is it for?
 What do you do?
-How can you make sure you and your family aren’t breathing contaminated, virus-inducing air?
+How can you make sure you and your family aren’t breathing sullied, sickness-inducing air?

 Luckily, we have options.